 - place restrictions on the publication or presentation of research results that may impact a student’s thesis, dissertation, oral presentations, or other requirements for degree completion

-- conflict with the individual’s visa status. e.g., most international postdocs have visas that would not allow work outside the University of Iowa.
-Those with F-1 visas with an option for practical training (OPT) should check with the College or University who issued their I-20 before initiating work with a startup
+- conflict with the individual’s visa status.
+Most international postdocs have visas that would not allow work outside the University of Iowa.
+Those with F-1 visas with an option for practical training (OPT) should check with the college or university who issued their I-20 before initiating work with a startup

 Undergraduate Student Approval.
-Undergraduate student involvement in startup companies requires approval from the student’s academic advisor or mentor, the Director of Undergraduate Studies, or another administrator responsible for the student’s academic program, and the Associate Dean for Undergraduate Education/Associate Dean for Academic Affairs (or equivalent)in the student’s college.
+Undergraduate student involvement in startup companies requires approval from the academic advisor or mentor, the director of undergraduate studies, or another administrator responsible for their academic program, and the associate dean for undergraduate education/associate dean for academic affairs (or equivalent) in the student’s college.

 Graduate or Professional Student Approval.
-Graduate or professional student involvement in startup companies requires approval from the student’s academic advisor or mentor, the Departmental Executive Officer responsible for the student’s academic program, and the Associate Dean for Graduate or Professional Education in the student’s college.
+Graduate or professional student involvement in startup companies requires approval from the academic advisor or mentor, the departmental executive officer responsible for their academic program, and the associate dean for graduate or professional education in the student’s college.